guszejnovdavid/Neo4j_RAG_POC/README.md

 	```bash
 	python create_csvs.py <path to extracted xml files>
 	```
 	Note that there are roughly 60 million posts, so this can take more than an hour.
+The CSV files are saved in new folder called csvs.
 4. Clean the data with
 	```bash
 	python cleaning.py <path to csv files generated in previous step>